-In June 2017, the REIT acquired a 50% interest in a property located in Stuttgart metropolitan region, Germany for \$28.3 million.
-In the same month, the REIT closed a \$13.7 million private placement pursuant to the issuance of a Euro denominated promissory note by a subsidiary of the REIT to a single non-Canadian investor for €9.1million paying interest at 8.18%.
-In October, 2017, the REIT completed the issuance of a \$10.8 million second convertible promissory note.
+In June 2017, the REIT acquired a 50% interest in a property located in the Stuttgart metropolitan region of Germany for a total consideration of \$13.0 million.
+In the same month, the REIT completed a \$13.7 million private placement pursuant to which a subsidiary of the REIT issued a Euro denominated promissory note to the Investor in the amount of €9.1 million, bearing interest at 8.18%, to ("Note 1").